marcel-ellert/plc-testbench/README.md

          crossfade = multiband_crossfade_settings,
          fade_in = None,
          crossfade_frequencies = [200, 2000],
-         crossover_order = 4,
+         crossover_order = 4))
-         mirror_x = False,
-         mirror_y = False,
-         clip_strategy = ClipStrategy.subtract))
     ]
 ```
-The `crossfade_frequencies` class allows to specify the frequencies of the bands.
-The first frequency is the upper bound of the first band, while the last frequency is the lower bound of the last band.
-The number of frequencies determines the number of bands.
 The list beginning with the `multiband_crossfade_settings` class contains the crossfade settings for each band.
 The first element of the list is the crossfade settings for the first band, the second element is the crossfade settings for the second band, and so on.
 The length of the list must be equal to the number of bands.
 Each band can have its own crossfade settings, totally unrelated to the other bands.
+The `crossfade_frequencies` class allows to specify the frequencies of the bands.
+The first frequency is the upper bound of the first band, while the last frequency is the lower bound of the last band.
+The number of frequencies determines the number of bands.
+The `crossover_order` describes the slope of the filters of the frequency bands.
+2 means 12 dB/octave, 4 means 24 dB/octave and 8 means 48 dB/octave.

 ### Advanced PLC (not updated yet)